matloff/regtools/UnbalancedClasses.md

 Then `wrongratio` would be 0.5/0.5 = 1.0, and `trueratio` would be 0.2/0.8 = 0.25.

-The derivation of this method is in my book.

 What if the data are balanced but the true unconditional class probabilities are unknown?
 Other than creating various scenarios involving the true values and exploring the results, there is not much